ieeevardhaman/icmlsc-website/pages/submission.md

 - Hence, it is the responsibility of each author to strive for the highest ethical standards with respect to plagiarism.

-- Springer policy on plagiarism can be checked in Springer website directly.
+- IoP Press policy on plagiarism can be checked in IoP Press website directly.